 - 250 million pounds are sprayed on our crops, lawns, and parks each year in the U.S., with 1.65 billion pounds used each year around the world.

-Allergies and autoimmune illnesses are becoming so common today that it is easy to forget they could be signals of immunity failure.
+In addition, allergies and autoimmune illnesses are becoming so common today that it is easy to forget they could be signals of immunity failure.
 They may affect the ability of our bodies to optimize health.
 The higher number of allergies being seen in the human population could be an indicator that harmful substances are invading our bodies.
 People who suffer from allergies, autoimmune diseases, diabetes and other serious illnesses could be a ‘canary in the coal mine’ for the rest of us.
-Let’s take a look at the most recently studied health problems correlated with glyphosate usage around the country.

 In This Section